-After sanitary pipe has been installed, sections of pipe may be tested for leakage.
+After watertight pipe has been installed, sections of pipe may be tested for leakage.
 When required, pipe shall be tested by water infiltration or by air pressure.
 The test method must be in accordance with ASTM F2487 for water and F1417 or F3058 for air.
-For additional information on field testing see Technical Note 5.17: Post-Installation Testing of SaniTite HP.